 At this point, you’ve taught your teen some new strategies for making friends and growing friendships so that they understand how to take action.
 You’ve practiced together.
 Now, you can offer support when it’s needed.
 Parents naturally offer support as they see their teen fumble with a situation in which they need help.
 This is no different.

 - Ask key questions to learn about your teen’s free time at school and whether they are interacting with others.
 You could ask: “Who did you sit with at lunch today?”

-Teens are searching for privacy and trying to find their independence.
-They don’t like to be in the spotlight feeling questioned by parents.
+- Teens are searching for privacy and trying to find their independence.
+They don’t like to be in the spotlight feeling questioned.
 Too many directed questions can feel like an interrogation and can actually close the door to future conversations about friends.
-So if you ask open-ended questions out of curiosity, don’t expect an immediate answer.
+So, if you ask open-ended questions out of curiosity, don’t expect an immediate answer.
 In fact, leave the question hanging.
 Your teen may return to you days later with a response having thought about what they might say.

 - Learn about development.
-Each new age and stage will present differing social challenges.
-So, becoming informed regularly about what developmental milestones your teen is working toward will offer you empathy and patience.
+Each new age will present different social challenges.
+Becoming informed regularly about what developmental milestones your teen is working toward will offer you empathy and patience.

 - Reflect on outcomes.
 “Remember we met Sam together on your first day of school, and you are still hanging out with him.
 He’s become a good friend.”